essenbee/synthesizer/README.md

 Merged a PR that added a spectrum analyser and waveform visualizer to the GUI.
 Moved from wavetables to signal generators in the `SynthWaveProvider` class, and implemented ADSR envelopes to shape the sound profile of notes.
 Finally, created a low pass filter and a tremolo effect for the synthesizer.
 The GUI elements of these latter were left for another stream.

+#### Episode 37

+Tidied up the GUI, adding wave form selection and realtime controls for the low pass filter.
+Also developed LFO frequency modulation in order to add a vibrato effect to notes.
+No GUI controls for the vibrato are planned, as the feature will form part of the instrument/voice presets concept I wan to develop for the project (although this may change!).

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):